Weehawken, New Jersey: Local government

 Weehawken operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of municipal government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is a five-member Township Council, whose members are elected to serve four-year terms of office on a concurrent basis in non-partisan elections held in May.
 Two council members are elected from the township at-large and the remainder are chosen from each of three wards.
-The council selects a mayor from among its members in a reorganization meeting held in the first week of July after the election.
+The council selects a mayor and a deputy mayor from among its members in a reorganization meeting held in the first week of July after the election.

 As of 2024, the mayor of Weehawken is Richard F. Turner (at-large), whose term of office ends June 30, 2026.
-Turner has served in office since he first became mayor in 1990 after Stanley Iacono chose not to run for reelection.
+Turner has served in office since July 1990, after having served as town manager.
+Turner is one of longest-serving mayors in New Jersey.
 Other members of the Township Council are Deputy Mayor Rosemary J. Lavagnino (2nd Ward), David J. Curtis (3rd Ward), Carmela Silvestri-Ehret (1st Ward) and Robert Sosa (at large), all serving terms of office expiring on June 30, 2026.

-In October 2021, the Township Council appointed Robert Sosa to fill the Third Ward seat expiring in June 2022 that had been held by Raul I. Gonzalez until he resigned from office after announcing that he was moving out of Weehawken.
-Sosa had previously served on the council after initially having been elected to serve in 1978.

 Giovanni D. Ahmad is the township manager.